alitavanaali/OllamaCustomizedChatbot/README.md

-# Ollama/Llama3 Customized Python Chatbot
+# Ollama/Llama3 Python Chatbot + customized by giving Prompt

 ## Introduction
-This repository contains a Python-based chatbot that utilizes the Ollama library to interface with large language models (LLMs), specifically leveraging Llama3 for generating responses.
+This repository contains a very simple Python-based chatbot that utilizes the Ollama library to interface with large language models (LLMs), specifically leveraging Llama3 for generating responses.
+LLM is responding messages based on SYSTEM message (look at app.py)

 ## Prerequisites
 - Python 3.8+